kcp-dev/kcp/docs/content/developers/inspecting-e2e-metrics.md

 ### Prow

 To inspect e2e metrics from prow runs, just copy-paste the prow link from the pull request:

 ![PR prow link](prow_link.png)

-And paste it into the Promecieus tool available under https://promecieus.dptools.openshift.org/:
+And paste it into [PromeCIeus](https://promecieus.dptools.openshift.org/):

 ![promecieus](promecieus.png)